Yardi CAM Reconciliation: Add Independent Verification Without a New Integration

 Works from standard exports from supported systems

-CapVeri uses an anti-integration architecture — it reads the file exports your Yardi system already produces.
+CapVeri needs no integration.
+It reads the file exports your Yardi system already produces.
 No API credentials, no Yardi access required for CapVeri to run.
 Your Yardi workflow stays exactly as it is.

 What CapVeri Verifies Against Your Yardi Output

-Every check runs independently of Yardi's internal calculations — catching the delta between what Yardi calculated and what the lease requires.
+Every check runs independently of Yardi's internal calculations.
+Each check catches the delta between what Yardi calculated and what the lease requires.

 Management fee cap compliance